roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

 ## Adding a New Element

 Another useful method to have is adding a new item to the heap.
 In this case, it's convenient to add a new item as a leaf node in the end of the heap array.
-This makes sure there is no violations below it.
+This makes sure there are no violations below it.
 However, there may be some going upward.
 That's why we need to go all the way up and check whenever parent nodes are greater than the new item.
 If they are not, we will switch their positions.

 Since the max heap property had stayed true before we add the new item, it's sufficient for us to check only parent nodes as we know that all child nodes should be less or equal to the parent value.